jingyilin1995/setup-confirm/setup-for-this-class.md

 1. Make sure someone else hasn't updated the remote file while you've been working: `git pull origin master`
     * If it complains about a 'merge conflict', should be able to re-edit the file and see where your change and a different change are both listed with some surrounding marker (e.g. <<<<).
 1. Add the file to the list of files to commit: `git add list.js`
 1. Run `git status` and make sure nothing is listed as an 'Untracked file' and only `list.js` is listed to be added.
-If
 1. Commit the file: `git commit -m "Added MYNAME"` (Example: `git commit -m"Added Lex"`
 1. Send your changes to github: `git push origin setup-NEUID` (again, with your actual NEUID there)
 1. Go to the github page from step 4 and create a Pull Request, with 'master' on the left dropdown and your setup-NEUID on the right dropdown.